ayushoriginal/Sentiment-Analysis-Twitter/README.md

 Lagrange multipliers.

-The results from training the Naive Bayes classifier are shown below in Figure 10 .
+The results from training the Maximum Entropy Classifier are shown below in Figure 10 .
 Accuracies follow a similar trend as compared to Naive Bayes classifier.
 Unigram is the lowest at 79.73% and we see an increase for negation detection at 80.96%.
 The maximum is achieved with unigrams, bigrams and trigrams at